+children learn best and after school program strategies that support meaningful learning.
+They promote learning principles supported by brain research and research about children's learning.
+The project positions expanded learning programs as important places for learning that reflect these learning principles:

 - Learning that is Active

+- Learning that is Collaborative

+- Learning that is Meaningful

 - Learning that Supports Mastery

-- Learning that is Collaborative

 - Learning that Expands Horizons

-• Learning that is Meaningful

 For more information, visit www.learninginafterschool.org

 Research Supports the Effectiveness and Impact of Expanded Learning Programs

 This recently released compendium is composed of nearly 70 research studies, reports, essays, and commentaries by more than 100 researchers, educators, community leaders, policy makers, and practitioners.
 Together, the collection demonstrates the power of quality expanded learning opportunities to: